ludvigla/RRST/README.md

 You will be asked to provide your github username and password to access the repo.
 If the authentication fails, you can follow [these](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) simple steps to create a Personal Access Token and use this as the password.

+One the RRST GitHub repo has been downloaded, we can navigate into the RRST folder.

 ```
 cd RRST